-Plaza de la Paja is a large square in the La Latina neighbourhood of Madrid, which slopes down from Plaza de los Carros to Calle Segovia – I lived here for 6 happy years.
+Plaza de la Paja is a large square in the La Latina neighbourhood of Madrid, which slopes down from Plaza de los Carros to Calle Segovia.

-Great restaurants to choose from on the square include, Vida Burger (boasting arguably the best vegan burgers in Madrid) while Delic has wonderful cakes, cocktails and coffee.
-La Musa Latina has quite an eclectic choice of food that includes a fixed price lunch menu for 13.5 euros.
+Great restaurants to choose from on the square include, Vida Burger (vegan burgers) and Delic, which has wonderful cakes, cocktails and coffee.
 Sitting outside is a good option; the trees make it a very pleasant place to be.

 Calle Redondilla (bottom of the square to the left) has maybe the oldest standing building in Madrid at Number 10 – it’s from the 15th century but remains from the Bronze Age have been discovered in this area.
 Take a right from there onto Angosta de los Mancebos you’ll find yourself on Calle Bailen, with the Viaducto, the Royal Palace and the distant mountains to your right.